 For the full list of ingredients and amounts, please go to the recipe card below.

 - Butter – Use unsalted butter.
+Butter helps with the moisture and texture of the cookies.

 - Eggs – Use size large.
+Eggs help with binding and softness in this cookie recipe.

-1. Letting the dough sit has two benefits.
+1. Letting the cookie dough sit has two benefits.
 First, it softens the rice flour in the gluten-free flour blend, eliminating any grittiness.
 Second, it helps the rolled oats soften more.

 Email This Recipe To Me!

 You can also use these Gluten Free Oatmeal Chocolate Chip Cookies as the cookie base for these cream pies.
+Have a special celebration?
+Bake a big Gluten-Free Oatmeal Skillet Cookie, which is perfect for a party!

 The best way to ensure your cookies are the same size and look uniform is to use a